rdnt/contrib-graph/README.md

 # contributions-graph

-This is a go module that creates an SVG contributions graph.
+This is a go module that renders a GitHub user's contributions calendar as an isometric SVG image.

 ```bash
 go get github.com/rdnt/contributions-graph